-At the conclusion of the Academic Writing Workshop, new MLS and DLS students should make every effort to attend the Fondren Library Orientation.
+New GLS students should make every effort to attend the Fondren Library Orientation.
 Especially given the technological changes in library use, this orientation should be a helpful update on research techniques.
 Reference Librarian, Joe Goetz, will present information about the library and topics will include: